 The questions you ask are essential here.
 Avoid questions like, “Who should we hire?” or “Who do you like?”
 The answers are more likely to be personal opinions, inherently biased toward the familiar.
 Instead, ask, “What do you think the candidate’s strengths were?” and “What support would we need to provide this candidate to help them be successful here?”
 This respectful inquiry will surface precisely the feedback you need to make a good decision.

-While unanimous agreement is great when it occurs, it shouldn’t be something you strive for.
 Your goal is to collect structured feedback from interviewers as part of your decision framework, weighing the value according to each interviewer’s role and your hiring goals.
 Applying the principles of choice architecture, you’ve taken steps to reduce error and bias in gathering information about this candidate.
 That information—not unanimous agreement—will support a hiring decision that will benefit your organization for years to come.